-Reality: By 2030 we’ll likely reach an average of ~1.3oC.
-If all carbon emissions ceased now we’d reach ~1.7°C by 2100 (and more with reduced aerosol emissions), but our current trajectory is for far higher.
+Reality: By 2030 we’ll likely reach an average of ~1.3-1.5oC.
+If all carbon emissions ceased now we’d reach ~1.4°C by 2100 (and more with reduced aerosol emissions), but our current trajectory is for far higher.
 Many of the values in committed warming lists are excessive, double-counted, or happen far slower than claimed.

-There have been recent claims circulating (e.g. 1,2,3,4) that global warming is already higher than officially stated, and that even if we stopped human emissions now we’re already committed to a catastrophic or even runaway warming of 3 degrees celsius or more within only a decade or so.
+There have been recent claims circulating (e.g. 1,2,3,4) that global warming is already higher than officially stated, and that even if we stopped human emissions now we’re already committed to a catastrophic or even runaway warming of 3 degrees celsius or more by around 2030.
 These claims often take the form of a list of feedbacks which have either been nearly or definitely triggered, and add up to a far larger number than commonly accepted.

 In this post of climatetippingpoint.info‘s new Fact-Check series, we investigate how much warming we’re committed to and what role climate tipping points and feedbacks play.
-For each claimed source of committed warming, we add up running totals on the claimed warming and the likely actual warming by ~2030 at the top of each section.
+For each claimed source of committed warming, we add up running totals on the claimed warming and the likely actual warming between 2019 and 2030 at the top of each section

 Claim: Global warming is higher than officially stated, and is already at 1.2-1.5oC